 10 – Seafood

-Montenegro is quite a small country and one of its most famous features is its coastline that is a hot tourist destination during the summer.
+Montenegro is quite a small country, and one of its most famous features is its coastline, which is a hot tourist destination during the summer.

 Just like in any other country with a coastline, seafood is bound to find its place in the local cuisine in the coastal area of the country.